My earliest memory of an intrusive thought came from a road trip to the coast. I was ten years old.

-This is an example of an intrusive thought
+This started with an intrusive thought

 Intrusive thoughts are the specific thoughts on a topic or theme.